-If the coconut is prepared for usage, either in grated form or in cut piece form, coconut chutney could be made in 5 minutes.
+If the coconut is prepared for usage, either in grated form or in cut-piece form, coconut chutney can be made in 5 minutes.
 The most challenging step in creating this chutney is extracting the coconuts from their shells.

 It is essentially a crucial recipe for a condiment that is used to enhance the flavor of preferred morning dishes.

 It is prepared by finely grinding fresh white coconut meat along with salt, dry red chilies, or green chilies.
 Otherwise, bland coconut chutney is given more flavor by tempering it in oil with fried urad dal (black gram), crisp curry leaves, and asafoetida (hing).

 Ingredients for coconut chutney

 - 1 teaspoon grated Ginger